Back To Search Results

 Technique or Treatment

-The diagnostic catheter is then manipulated into the ostium of the left main coronary artery, or right coronary artery.
+The diagnostic catheter is then manipulated into the ostium of the left main coronary artery or right coronary artery.
 Contrast dye is injected, and cineangiography images are obtained in multiple views of both arteries.
-If severe stenosis exists in one of the arteries, PTCA can be performed.
+PTCA can be performed if severe stenosis exists in 1 of the arteries.
 The diagnostic catheter is removed and exchanged for a similar guide catheter.
-Guide catheters have a larger luminal diameter for ease of passage of wires and balloons during angioplasty.
+Guide catheters have a larger luminal diameter to pass wires and balloons during angioplasty easily.
 After the guide catheter is placed in the ostium of the respective artery, a PTCA guidewire is advanced through the catheter and across the stenosis.
 Once the PTCA guidewire is passed across the stenosis, it is left in place until the end of the procedure.
 A balloon wire can be placed over the PTCA guidewire and advanced until the balloon is directly over the stenosis.
-The cardiologist controls the direction and movement of the PTCA guidewire, and balloon wire by twisting the part of guide wires that sit outside the patient.
-The balloon is then inflated and deflated repeatedly until the artery is patent.
-In most instances, a stent is required.
-The balloon wire is removed and exchanged for a stent.
-A stent is a latticed metal scaffold that is delivered crimped over a balloon of a balloon wire.
-The stent is then placed in the position of the stenosis, and the balloon is expanded.
-Once the stent is expanded, it cannot be removed from the artery.
-The balloon is deflated, and the stent remains in place.
-The stent can maintain long-term patency.
-Repeated injections of contrast media are utilized to check for patency of the artery.
+The cardiologist controls the direction and movement of the PTCA guidewire and balloon wire by twisting the part of the guidewire that sits outside the patient.

 Complications

 PTCA is widely practiced and has risks, but major procedural complications are rare.
 The mortality rate during angioplasty is 1.2%.[4]
-People older than the age of 65, with kidney disease or diabetes, women, and those with massive heart disease are at a higher risk for complications.
-Possible complications include hematoma at the femoral artery insertion site, pseudoaneurysm of the femoral artery, infection of skin over femoral artery, embolism, stroke, kidney injury from contrast dye, hypersensitivity to dye, vessel rupture, coronary artery dissection, bleeding, vasospasm, thrombus formation, and acute MI.
+People older than the age of 65, with kidney disease or diabetes, women and those with massive heart disease are at a higher risk for complications.
+Possible complications include hematoma at the femoral artery insertion site, pseudoaneurysm of the femoral artery, infection of skin over the femoral artery, embolism, stroke, kidney injury from contrast dye, hypersensitivity to dye, vessel rupture, coronary artery dissection, bleeding, vasospasm, thrombus formation, and acute MI.
 There is a long-term risk of re-stenosis of the stented vessel.

 Clinical Significance